srijken/web-www-v2/content/newsroom/articles/operation-endcame-divd-2024-00019.en.md

 date: 2024-05-29T15:19:00.000Z
 tag: case
-intro: As part of Operation Endgame the Dutch Police and Europol have infiltrated a number of botnets, including at least `Smokeloader`, `IcedId`, `Pikabot` and `SystemBC`, and `Bumblebee`.
+intro: As part of Operation Endgame the Dutch Police and Europol have infiltrated a number of botnets.
 During this infiltration they obtained data about the victims of these botnets.
 DIVD is providing victim notification for civilians.
 image: /images/articles/divd-operation-endgame.png
 case:
   caseid: DIVD-2024-00019